- Fixed term until June 2024 | Full-Time

 About the Role

-- Sound computing skills and the ability to conduct literature surveys and access web-based information.
+- Sound information retrieval skills with the ability to conduct literature surveys and access web-based information.

 Life at Flinders